michasa001/eth-cli/README.md

 ## `eth balance <ADDRESS || ENS> --network=<NETWORK>`

-gets the eth balance of an address
+Gets the eth balance of an address

 ```
 USAGE